Get involved with the Alt Protein Project

 Universities with professors already active and engaged in the alternative protein community can provide excellent opportunities for on-the-ground mentorship, but faculty support is by no means a requirement.
 Being a student-led community, we expect faculty to serve in an advisory role at most, and part of your early work as a group can include faculty outreach to create those connections.

-• Housed within a key scientific discipline for alternative proteins
+• Is housed within a key scientific discipline for alternative proteins.

-• Deeply familiar with the alternative protein field
+• Has deep familiarity with the alternative protein field.

-• Graduating from the university no earlier than August 2026
+• Will graduate from the university no earlier than August 2028.

-Do you have what it takes to bring the Alt Protein Project to your school?
-Our student resource hub will walk you through the key responsibilities and opportunities associated with running a student group.
-If you’re feeling energized to start building your own community, we’d love to hear from you!
+Are you ready to bring the Alt Protein Project to your university?
+Check out our student resource hub for guidance on how to approach the key responsibilities and opportunities associated with running a student group.
+If you’re feeling energized to start building your own community, please submit the interest form below so we can keep you informed about the next round of applications and other opportunities from across our community!

 What makes a strong co-founding team?